bannerImage.png

 7. Deducting losses from your CGT bill

-You may make a profit from the sale of one asset but lose money on the sale of another in a tax year.
-The good news is your CGT bill can take account of both profit and loss.
-This means in certain circumstances you can subtract the loss from the profit to calculate your total CGT liability.
+You may make a gain from the sale of one asset but lose money on the sale of another in a tax year.
+The good news is your CGT bill can take account of both gain and loss.
+This means in certain circumstances, you can subtract the loss from the profit to calculate your total CGT liability.

 Further good news is that you can potentially carry forward any losses that you haven't used, to offset your gains.
 This means you should state specific losses on your tax return, even if you haven't made any gains and CGT isn't due.
 It will then be easier to offset the loss against any potential future gains.